redhat-na-ssa/gpu-workshop/README-parallel.md

-# Approaches to Accelerate ML Model Training on GPUs with Parallel Processing
+# Accelerate ML Model Training on GPUs with Parallel Processing

-(Currently a work in progress)
+(A work in progress)

 ## Overview

-Why is parallel processing useful for AIML?
+Why is parallel processing useful for AI/ML?

 - When training execution run times on a single GPU are prohibitive.
 - When data sizes exceed the memory of a single GPU.